Global War on Terrorism Memorial Foundation

 Michael “Rod” Rodriguez is the President and CEO of the Global War on Terrorism Memorial Foundation.
 Rod joined the U.S. Army in 1992 and attended the Special Forces Assessment and Selection course to become a Green Beret in 1997.
 In 2013, he was medically retired due to numerous combat injuries.
 His last assignment as a Green Beret came as a Sniper Instructor assigned to the JFK Special Warfare Center (Range 37) at Fort Bragg, North Carolina.
 He has deployed ten times in service to our nation.

-Rod’s involvement with the GWOT Memorial Foundation began in 2016 when he joined the organization as a board member in support of the Foundation’s sole mission to construct a Memorial on the National Mall that appropriately honors the profound service and sacrifices of all who served in America’s longest war.
-Rod later led the organization as President and CEO from March 2018 to September 2020 before taking a leave of absence for a personal matter and overseas deployment.
-He was re-appointed President and CEO in December 2021.
+Rod’s involvement with the GWOT Memorial Foundation began in 2016, when he joined the organization as a board member in support of the Foundation’s sole mission to construct a Memorial on the National Mall that appropriately honors the profound service and sacrifices of all who served in America’s longest war.
+Rod later led the organization as President and CEO from 2018 til end of 2020 before taking a leave of absence for an overseas deployment.
+He was re-appointed President and CEO in December 2021, shortly after returning.

-In August of 2021, Rod directly assisted in evacuating U.S. allied personnel and their families from Afghanistan, and he continues to provide support for their resettlement.
-He helps several other non-profits in both veteran and non-veteran spaces.
-He also provides leadership advice and training to local, state, and national government agencies, corporations, and private businesses.
+In August of 2021, Rod, like many veterans, directly assisted in evacuating U.S. allied personnel and their families from Afghanistan, and he continues to provide support for them to this day.
+He assists several other charities in both veteran and non-veteran spaces and also provides leadership advice to private businesses and local, state, and national government agencies.
 Rod holds a B.S. in Strategic Studies and Defense Analysis and an M.A. in Diplomacy with a concentration in International Conflict Management, both from Norwich University.

 As an artist who works with metal, Rod is a passionate advocate for the power of art to heal, connect, and inspire us all.
-In addition to being part of several private collections including the British Royal Family, his work has been exhibited at the George W. Bush Presidential Center in Dallas, Texas and the Kennedy Center in Washington, D.C.
-Rod also works with the National Endowment for the Arts Creative Forces initiative.
+In addition to being part of several private collections to include the British Royal Family, his work has been exhibited at the George W. Bush Presidential Center in Dallas, Texas, the Kennedy Center in Washington, D.C. and several other galleries across the nation.
+Rod also has worked with the National Endowment for the Arts Creative Forces initiative.

 Rod is a New Mexico native who comes from a family with a strong tradition of military service.
 Both his grandfathers served during World War II, and his father is a Vietnam veteran.
-His eldest son is currently serving with the 82nd Airborne Division and has deployed twice, one of which was to the same regions of Afghanistan as Rod.
-Rod is a committed outspoken advocate for veterans and their families and often speaks publicly on the need to increase understanding of life experiences between the civilian and military communities.
-Most importantly, Rod is a proud grandfather, father, and hermano to many.
+His ex-wife served for 21 years and deployed three times during their marriage, their eldest son serves with the 82nd Airborne Division and is currently on his fourth deployment, one of which was to the same regions of Afghanistan as Rod and his mother.
+Rod has been an outspoken advocate for veterans and their families and often speaks publicly on the need to increase understanding of life experiences between the civilian and military communities.
+Most importantly, Rod is a proud abuelo (grandfather), padre (father), and hermano (brother) to many.

 Theodore “Ted” C. Skokos, a retired lieutenant colonel in the U.S. Army, is an entrepreneur and philanthropist residing in Dallas, Texas.
 Ted’s extensive 21-year legal career began as a deputy prosecutor and ultimately led to managing partner of Skokos, Bequette, and Billingsley, P.A. in Little Rock, Arkansas.
 While working as an attorney, Ted proudly served in the U.S. Army Reserves and was one of 550 U.S. soldiers to serve in all three missions of the Persian Gulf War, i.e., Desert Shield, Desert Storm, and Provide Comfort.
 Upon returning from the war, he retired from the Army in 1992 as a 21-year veteran.